Sample Answer

 This process intends to observe the processes involved in visiting my physician for a flu shot, checking areas of potential waste and developing service process improvement recommendations.
 The task must be approached with an open mind and some level of keenness and observation.
 I will, therefore, visit the physician on working days and take note of the processes involved in getting treatment in the hospital.

-A simple flow chart that maps the sequence of operations for variant #1 and/or #2 above.
+A simple flow chart that maps the sequence of operations for variants #1 and #2 above.
 While you may need to make certain assumptions in your description of variants #1 and #2, your process map should include, at a minimum, all components of the process that are visible to the patient.
-You may choose to combine your analysis of the first two variants due to lack of information on either one.
+You may combine your analysis of the first two variants due to a lack of information.

 Flow Chart: Variants 1 and 2